Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         - `BOOT.NDS` (Please read the warning above)
         - `akmenu-next.dsi`

-    1. Load `BOOT.NDS` with your desired entrypoint method, or use Unlaunch or Twilightmenu++ to boot `akmenu-next.dsi`
+    1. Load `BOOT.NDS` with your desired entrypoint method.
+Alternatively, use Unlaunch or TWiLight Menu++ to boot `akmenu-next.dsi`

     #### Cheats